-Why is it important to know the signs of advance dementia?
+Why is it important to know the signs of advanced dementia?

-Nelson found out that he has dementia five years ago.
+Five years ago, Nelson found out that he had dementia.
 His family is now needing to provide total care for Nelson at his home.
 He is unable to walk and mostly lays in bed.
 Nelson stopped eating and drinking.
 He always wanted to be home with his family at the end of life.
 The hospice team comes each week to meet with Nelson and his family to answer questions and provide support.
-His family is thankful that they can spend quality time together, sharing memories that will live on forever.
-Knowing the signs of advanced dementia is important so that customer-owners and families can receive quality end of life support.
+His family is thankful they can spend quality time together, sharing memories that will live on forever.
+Knowing the signs of advanced dementia is important so customer-owners and families can receive quality end of life support.
+What are some considerations for advanced dementia?